 Many of our BRCA patients have the difficult decision to choose to proceed with the removal of their uterus/ovaries and bilateral mastectomy and reconstruction.
 For BRCA patients who are candidates for DIEP flap, one common question is the timing of hysterectomy-oophorectomy and mastectomy reconstruction.

-We had an opportunity to investigate this question while I was on the full time faculty of The Ohio State University/James Cancer Center.
+We had an opportunity to investigate this question while I was on the full-time faculty of The Ohio State University/James Cancer Center.
 Our study was published recently in the journal Microsurgery and was based on over 400 patients.
-In evaluating BRCA patients, we found that when it came to the overall complication rate, it did not matter if hysterectomy-oophorectomy or bilateral DIEP flap was done first.
-However, we did find that certain patients who had previously had a hysterectomy-oophorectomy were not candidates for DIEP flap breast reconstruction because of an injury to the perforating blood vessels used in DIEP flap reconstruction while the hysterectomy-oophorectomy was performed either robotically or laparoscopically.
+In evaluating BRCA patients, we found that it did not matter if hysterectomy-oophorectomy or bilateral DIEP flap was done first when it came to the overall complication rate.